 What’s in store for the future of stand-alone accounting software?

 The accounting software package market has suffered some setbacks recently.
 Leading providers of accounting software, Sage and Iris, were criticized by the IT Usage in Accountancy Practices2 as surveyed by the ICA’s IT Faculty.
 The faculty found that 24% of accountants had experienced a loss in time and fees due to an accounting software failure.
 As more businesses demand better integration of their operations, ERP seems to be quickly co-opting the market for accounting software, particularly among growing businesses.
-As businesses outgrow QuickBooks, they are looking for a solution that offers accounting functionality plus operational functionality to manage diverse business processes.
-And that makes an ERP solution a great choice for your business.
+As businesses outgrow QuickBooks, they are looking for ERP and accounting software that offers accounting functionality, plus operational functionality to manage diverse business processes.
+And that makes investing in accounting ERP systems a great choice for your business.